Anmol-Singh-Jaggi/snippets/snippets/pomodoro/README.md

 # Intro

-- A python script running in an infinite loop, which will display a dialog on the screen periodically to force you to take breaks.
+- A python script running in an infinite loop, which will keep pestering you periodically to force you to take breaks.
+- It can currently do the following tricks:
+  - Display a dialog box which is hard to ignore/hide/minimize.
+  - Play a sound on repeat.
+  - Turn screen off.
+- It can also pause itself while the screen is locked, to prevent the dialog and sound while the laptop is unattended.
+- Note that when the screen is unlocked, the timer starts afresh, assuming that you would have already taken a break while you're gone.
 - You are supposed to work without distractions for 30 minutes and then take a break for 5 minutes.
-- The script will sleep for 30 minutes if you press `OK` and 5 minutes if you press `Snooze`.
+- The script will sleep for 25 minutes if you press `OK` and 5 minutes if you press `Snooze` before pestering you.
-  This can be used as both: a way to time the break period, or to extend the current working session for a short while.
+- Snooze be used as both: a way to time the 5-minute break, or to extend the current working session for 5 minutes.
-- The dialog box is intentionally obtrusive and cannot be minimized or hidden until you press a button.
-- It also keeps generating a sound until a button is pressed.
+- The time intervals are configurable.
 - To not the see the dialog ever again, press `Finish` to kill the script.
+- Right now only supported on Mac.

 ![screenshot](screenshot-pomodoro.png)